Richard Bacon (broadcaster): Radio career

 Bacon joined BBC Radio 5 Live to present the late-night show on Saturdays and Sundays.
 After this, he worked as an announcer for BBC 7 and then a DJ for Capital FM followed by Xfm London.

 He returned to 5 Live, and from November 2007 until December 2009 presented the late-night programme, in which his sign-off ("Goodnight Great Britain, wherever you are") copied that of Jack Killian, the main character in the NBC television series Midnight Caller.
-He also on occasion stood in for Simon Mayo in the daytime film review programme, and stated that his favourite film is The Apartment.

 In January 2010, Bacon became the regular presenter of the 5 Live mid-afternoon show from Mondays to Thursdays, in which he replaced the departing Simon Mayo.
 The show covered news, sport, celebrity interviews and special features.
 On Tuesdays there was a TV review with Boyd Hilton and another guest, looking back over the week's television and previewing future programmes.
 In the Moan-In on Wednesdays, listeners could share their moans and receive marks out of 10 from Bacon and a guest, often Dave Vitty.
 On Thursdays the feature was Chart The Week, where two guests would discuss the week's most talked-about news stories.
 At the same time, Bacon started to present a regular Saturday afternoon show on BBC Radio 6 Music; he later left to concentrate on other commitments.
 He returned to 6 Music in January 2012 for six weeks to present a Saturday morning programme.